 Are you or a loved one struggling with anxiety and interested in therapy?
-Lauren specializes in Cognitive Behavioral Therapy, Exposure and Response Prevention and Acceptance and Commitment Therapy for Anxiety Disorders.
-You can learn more about the treatments and services she provides here.
+The therapists at the Center for the Obsessive Mind specialize in Cognitive Behavioral Therapy, Exposure and Response Prevention and Acceptance and Commitment Therapy for Anxiety Disorders.
+You can learn more about the treatments and services we provides here.

-Lauren provides treatment for Anxiety Disorders in the state of Utah.
-She provides teletherapy to different areas of the Beehive State: from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.
+Staff members at the Center for the Obsessive Mind offer treatment for Anxiety Disorders in the state of Utah.
+We provide teletherapy to different areas of the Beehive State: from Salt Lake City and its suburbs, like West Jordan, Syracuse, Highland and Riverton, to Park City and St. George.

-Lauren offers treatment for Anxiety Disorders online in Florida and sees people from all corners of the Sunshine state.
-Whether you’re from Naples, Orlando, Miami, or Boca Raton, Lauren can provide specialized counseling remotely in your area.
+Therapists at the Center for the Obsessive Mind also offer treatment for Anxiety Disorders online in Florida.
+We see people from all corners of the Sunshine state.
+Whether you’re from Naples, Orlando, Miami, or Boca Raton, we can provide specialized counseling remotely in your area.

-Lauren practices teletherapy in Arizona.
-If you’re seeking help with your fears in Phoenix, Sedona, Scottsdale or Tucson, Lauren offers specialized treatment for Anxiety Disorders online across the Grand Canyon State.
+Therapists at the Center for the Obsessive Mind also practice teletherapy in Arizona.
+If you’re seeking help with your fears in Phoenix, Sedona, Scottsdale or Tucson, we offer specialized treatment for Anxiety Disorders online across the Grand Canyon State.

-In addition to all of the locations previously listed, Lauren offers teletherapy for Anxiety Disorders to a number of countries internationally.
+In addition to all of the locations previously listed, the staff at the Center for the Obsessive Mind offer teletherapy for Anxiety Disorders to a number of countries internationally.